playfulprogramming/playfulprogramming/content/blog/building-original-projects/index.md

 ### Researching error messages

 After you've looked into the message and stack trace, you might still have questions.
 In this case, it's okay to copy-and-paste the message into Google or StackOverflow.
 Someone else may have run into the same error and posted about it, or a very similar error that can still lead to insight.
-You might also check out the docs or forum for your technology.
-However, I'd still recommend parsing your message manually first, as doing so can give you useful information like the type of the error, which you can also look up and read about.
+You might also investigate the docs or forums for your technology.

+I'd still recommend parsing your message manually first, as doing so can give you useful information like the type of the error, which you can also look up and read about.

 > When to use: If your problem stems from a bug that produces an error message, always!

 ## Try Debugging
-How you debug will depend on your choice of programming language and code editor, and there are even debuggers that work on the command line or in your browser.
-If you use Chrome, one way to practice is to use the built-in debugger, [as outlined in this official guide to debugging JavaScript in Chrome](https://developer.chrome.com/docs/devtools/javascript/).
 The basic premise of debuggers are that you can observe the behavior of your code as it's executing.
 By setting one or several `breakpoints`, your debugger will allow you to slowly step forward line-by-line starting from one of the breakpoints set.
 The benefit of this is that you can examine the state of your variables in the current scope as you move through the execution of your code.

+How you debug will depend on your development environment and language.
+If you use Chrome, one way to practice is to use the built-in debugger, [as outlined in this official guide to debugging JavaScript in Chrome](https://developer.chrome.com/docs/devtools/javascript/).
+There is also a [powerful way to debug NodeJS applications using Chrome](https://unicorn-utterances.com/posts/debugging-nodejs-programs-using-chrome) if that interests you.

 Your IDE will likely have a built-in debugger: learn it!
 For a quicker fix, you can also try print debugging using your language's print method, for example `console.log` in JavaScript.

 > When to use: You feel that greater understanding of your code's state at different points in its execution will help solve the problem, or after reading an error message.

 ## SLOWLY re-read primary sources
 Sometimes what you lack is a strong enough conceptual basis to properly handle the problem.
-If you're having trouble applying something that you lightly skimmed or even skipped the docs for, you'll want to go back and reread it thoroughly.
-Even if you did read it slowly the first time, by the time you've grappled with the tech, your perspective will have changed a bit, and you might need a refresher.
+If you're having trouble applying something that you skimmed/skipped the docs for, try to go back and reread thoroughly.

+Even if you did read it slowly the first time, by the time you've grappled with some code, your perspective has changed a bit, so refreshing your understanding may be more beneficial than you think.
 All docs are different, but you'll want to peek around at a few different key areas:

 - The table of contents.
 This might seem obvious, but really take a look at it.
 You might find a relevant article that you missed before.
 There may also be different sections, like a FAQ, examples, API reference, or tutorials.
 - Getting Started/Basics.
 True to the name, you can usually begin here.
 If you just wanted to jump ahead to what is relevant to you, don't forget that you can always acquire a more fundamental understand reading through the introductory articles.